 Q: MetroQuest looks like useful software.
 What is the best way to get more information about it?

 A: [From Dave] I apologize for not being able to provide more in-depth information about MetroQuest due to the educational nature of this session.
 The best place to start would be to connect with Derek Warburton at MetroQuest (by email to firstname.lastname@example.org, or toll free phone: 1-855-215-0186.
 Derek will be pleased to make sure you get the information you need.
-In the meantime, here are two quick videos to give you a better sense of the software and some short client interviews recorded at this year’s National APA Conference.
+In the meantime, here is a quick video to give you a better sense of the software.

 Q: Once you choose your screens, etc., it works both on web and smartphone?